-Asset Management Software Asset Management Software is also known as "EAM" or “Enterprise Asset Management”.
-An EAM system helps an organization manage the entire lifecycle of a physical asset.
-EAM software helps organizations keep track of design, construction, maintenance, and replacement of assets in a plant or facility.
+Asset Management Software, also known as “EAM” or “Enterprise Asset Management” helps an organization manage the entire lifecycle of a physical asset.

 Asset management software applications also known as EAM can be described as a smart way of managing complex operations of companies in the 21st century.
 For companies involved in manufacturing, construction, physical sales, distribution or call centers, their businesses can be optimized by using a sophisticated Asset Management Software.

 Core Features of Asset Management Software

 Your Asset Management Software should allow you to track where your assets are at all times, the status, and who has responsibility for it.
 Using an Asset Management Software Application, you know what's going on and why with peace of mind.